circonus/docs/content/circonus/administration/enterprise-brokers.md

  1. Install the new broker using the installation instructions above.
  1. [Stop the noitd service](#services) on the new broker.
- 1. Copy the contents of `/opt/napp/etc/ssl` to the new machine, if this directory exists (SSL files are kept under `/opt/noit/prod/etc/ssl` as of the 2020-04-20 release.)
+ 1. If the `/opt/napp/etc/ssl` directory exists, copy its contents to `/opt/noit/prod/etc/ssl` on the new machine.
+SSL files are kept under `/opt/noit/prod/etc/ssl` as of the 2020-04-20 release.)
  1. Copy the contents of `/opt/noit/prod/etc/` to the new machine.
  1. Start the noitd service on the new broker.
 At this point, the new broker is ready to start collecting data.
 The next steps will disconnect the existing broker from Circonus and connect the new one.
  1. Navigate to the broker's status page in the Circonus UI (`https://YOURACCOUNT.circonus.com/brokers`, then click "View" on the broker being migrated.)
  1. Click on the pencil icon next to the "IP Address" field, and update it to the address of the new machine.
 Note that both the old and new brokers should be running at this point.
 When entering the new IP, Circonus will reach out to